-This traditional South African sausage is known for its distinctive coriander flavour.
-Usually made of beef, boerewors sausage has an iconic spiral shape and is flavoured with vinegar, nutmeg and cloves.
+Boerewors Sausage is a traditional South African sausage known for its distinctive coriander flavour.
+Usually made of beef, it has an iconic spiral shape and is flavoured with vinegar, nutmeg and cloves.
 A fun fact about Boerewors Sausage is it was so well-loved by South Africans that their legislators wrote a law to protect it by legally stipulating the ingredients legally allowed to be put in it.

 The major difference between boerewors and sausage is that boerewors generally has a much higher percentage of meat than sausage making it more expensive.
 Although popular and highly sought-after, it can’t simply be bought at the local meat market anywhere outside South Africa.
 This prompts many South Africans to make their own and a lot of recipes like this one has been around for a long time.